-- 2. The major benefit and contribution provisions of the System as reflected in the valuation are summarized in Schedule H. The valuation takes into account the effect of amendments of the System enacted through the 2019 session of the General Assembly.
-The valuation reflects that the Board did not grant the anticipated cost-of-living adjustments to retired members on July 1, 2019 and on January 1, 2020.
-In addition, the results of the valuation reflect two one-time 3% payments to certain retirees and beneficiaries effective July 2019 and January 2020. - 3.
-Schedule D of this report outlines the full set of actuarial assumptions and methods used to prepare the current valuation.
-Effective with the June 30, 2017 valuation, the assumed rate of return will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
-The assumed rate of return may not decrease below 7.00% net of investment expenses.
-Since the actual rate of return for the year ending June 30, 2019 was less than 7.30%, the assumed rate of return used in the current valuation remained at 7.30%.
-The Board Funding Policy is shown in Schedule F. - The entry age actuarial cost method was used to prepare the valuation.
-Schedule E contains a brief description of this method. - Comments on the valuation results as of June 30, 2019 are given in Section IV, and further discussion of the contributions is set out in Section V. - 6.
+- In addition, the Board amended the LRS Funding Policy on December 17, 2020.
+The LRS funding policy states that beginning with the June 30, 2017 valuation, the long-term annual expected return on assets assumption shall be reduced by 0.10% per year from the immediate prior valuation when the actual rate of return for the fiscal year exceeds the assumed rate.
+The minimum return assumption stated in the funding policy is 7.00%.
+The Board policy will continue to require a reduction in the rate of return used in future valuations until a 7.00% return, which is now the long-term annual expected rate of return assumption recommended in the latest experience study, is achieved.
+The asset return assumption used in the prior actuarial valuation was 7.30%.
+Since the actual rate of return for the year ending June 30, 2020 was less than 7.30%, the assumed rate of return used in the current valuation remained at 7.30%.
+The new Board Funding Policy is shown in Schedule F. - 5.
+The entry age actuarial cost method was used to prepare the valuation.
+Schedule E contains a brief description of this method. - 6.
+Comments on the valuation results as of June 30, 2020 are given in Section IV, and further discussion of the contributions is set out in Section V. - 7.
 We have prepared the Solvency Test and Schedule of Retirants Added to and Removed from the Rolls for the System's Comprehensive Annual Financial Report.
-These tables are shown in Schedule J. - 7.
+These tables are shown in Schedule J. - 8.
 The funded ratio shown in the Summary of Principal Results is the ratio of the actuarial value of assets to the accrued liability and would be different if based on fair value of assets.
 The funded ratio is an indication of progress in funding the promised benefits.
 This funded ratio does not have any relationship to measuring sufficiency if the plan had to settle its liabilities.